Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/valarray-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Valarray –, jehož prvky jsou navíc u operandu pole.
+Valarray, jehož prvky jsou plus pole operandu.

 ### <a name="example"></a>Příklad